CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.3.2.2 Mobile Device Management (MDM) .md

 ** Emergency Preparedness **

-As with all other central IT systems, an appropriate contingency plan must be prepared for an MDM solution.
+As with all other central IT systems, an appropriate contingency plan must be created for an MDM solution.
 A central element of emergency preparedness is data protection, which should also include relevant areas of the operating system and security management.
 In the case of increased requirements for the availability of the MDM solution, redundancies can additionally be provided for.

 As part of the emergency preparedness arrangements should be made in a cloud solution with the contractors corresponding agreements regarding the MDM solution used.